TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Overriding test timeouts
 -------------------------

-The configured glboal test timeout described in ``Setting test timeouts at configure time`` can be overridden on the CTest command-line as::
+The configured global test timeout described in ``Setting test timeouts at configure time`` can be overridden on the CTest command-line as::

   $ ctest --timeout <maxSeconds>